BinaryMuse/moodle-tools/README.md

     `mdl-server` tries to locate a valid XML file in the following order:

-    1. Look for the file passed by command line (`mdl-server -f FILE` or `mdl-server --file=FILE`)
+    1. Look for the file passed by the command line (`mdl-server -f FILE` or `mdl-server --file=FILE`)
     2. Look for the file defined by the environment variable named `MDL_SERVER_CONFIG`
-    3. Look for a file named `mdl-server.xml` in the current working directory.
+    3. Look for a file named `mdl-server.xml` in the current working directory

-    Note that if the environment variable is valid, you MUST pass `-f` or `--file` to override this value.
+    Note that if the environment variable exists and points to a valid file, you MUST pass `-f` or `--file` if you want to specify a different file (having `mdl-server.xml` in your working directory is not enough, as the environment variable takes precedence).

     See the file `src/mdl-server-schema.xml` for the details of how to construct this XML file, and `src/mdl-server.sample.xml` for a sample file.